tock/tock/doc/reference/trd101-time.md

 time.
 The Tock kernel organizes these various types of controllers into two broad categories: alarms and timers.
 Alarms continuously increment a clock and can fire an event when the clock reaches a specific value.
-Timers can fire an event after a certain number of clock tics have elapsed.
+Timers can fire an event after a certain number of clock ticks have elapsed.

 The time HIL is in the kernel crate, in module `hil::time`.
 It provides six main traits: